Bukit Dinding: 2020 (18 February): Draft of Kuala Lumpur Structure Plan 2040 (PSKL 2040)

-Threat: Slope, Hillside and Hill Land Development

-A map titled "Pelan Kawasan Bukit Dinding" by Jabatan Perancangan Bandaraya DBKL went viral on the internet in 2022.
-It suddenly came to public knowledge that almost all the land areas on the hill are owned by five respective developers, a total of over 225 acres.
-In reality, these land parcels have always been zoned as residential since 1983.
-The general public had mistakenly assumed that the development projects would not proceed considering landslides incidents at nearby Highland Tower and Bukit Antarabangsa.
+Kuala Lumpur Structure Plan & Kuala Lumpur City Plan

 Government authorities had approved development of high-rise condominiums and a new township on Bukit Dinding, despite its Environmental Protection Zone (EPZ) status in Kuala Lumpur City Plan 2020.
 Bukit Dinding is a significant miss-out from the Urban Forest category.
 Tagged as 'Taman Rekreasi Bukit Dinding' through draft stages of KLCP2020, it is now reduced from 70 acres (KLSP2020 depiction) to 50 acres (KLCP2020 & draft KLSP2040 depiction).
 Meanwhile reality on the ground is that DBKL has yet to create a public park there throughout the 2000–2020 period – it remains to this day as 'vacant land', with Telekom Malaysia being the only institutional presence on the hill.
 Despite this lack of attention by DBKL, it has attracted a community of regular users, which grew significantly during the COVID-19 RMCO period.

-Opposed Developments of New Residentials
+Judicial Review

-On 28th March 2022, Director of the City Development Department, Zulkurnain Hassan, approved the proposal to build 2 blocks of 26-storey condominiums by Nova Pesona Sdn Bhd, as a continuation to the previous plans, supported by the 2017 EIA report.
-The local residents were not informed of these, and when knowledge of it came to light, they protested the proposed development, stating the EIA has past its validity period and was not done holistically, such as insufficient slope analysis, landslide risk assessments, and other issues.
+On 28 March 2022, Director of the City Development Department, Zulkurnain Hassan, approved the proposal to build 2 blocks of 26-storey condominiums by Nova Pesona Sdn Bhd, as a continuation to the previous plans, supported by the 2017 EIA report.
+Local residents believed there were no sufficient notification as required by the law, learning of the development only 6 months later.